raydebug/puretexaspoker/tasks.md

     - **Testing**: 5/5 e2e tests passing (100% success rate) covering all state management scenarios
     - **Impact**: Enhanced security and user experience with proper state consistency

+31. 🚀 **NEW FEATURE: Location-Based Navigation E2E Tests** ✅
+    - **Feature**: Comprehensive E2E test suite for location-based user navigation and automatic table leaving
+    - **Implementation**: Tests verify automatic redirection from game pages when user location is "lobby"
+    - **Coverage**: Location mismatch detection, automatic navigation, page refresh handling, state consistency
+    - **User Experience**: Ensures users are automatically redirected to lobby when they should no longer be at tables
+    - **Testing**: Key test "should navigate to lobby when on game page but user location is lobby" passing ✅
+    - **Impact**: Validates location-based navigation system works correctly for enhanced user experience

 ## Next Steps
 1. ✅ Run all E2E tests from frontend directory and fix any failures - COMPLETED: 74/74 tests passing (100%)
 2. ✅ Implement comprehensive test coverage - COMPLETED: E2E critical paths fully covered